 They have determined the best, most efficient way to be an amazing purveyor.
 In order to do this, they have systems and guidelines for everything and everyone.
 And in order to attract loyal, repeat customers it is imperative they provide the same Starbucks quality and experience to every single one, no matter what state they are in.

 If you want to be productive and you want loyal clients, you must create a system for every task in your business and for every touchpoint you have with your client.
-Train your staff to do things exactly the way you do them.
-Creating a customer experience that can be successfully repeated over and over and over is the probably the best and simplest way to increase your efficiency, your productivity, and your profits.
+This may mean training your staff to do things exactly the way you do them and using a crm platform (you can read the benefits of crm here).
+Creating a customer experience that can be successfully repeated over and over and over is probably the best and simplest way to increase your efficiency, your productivity, and your profits.
 Cross my heart, promise.

 (By the way, Starbucks isn’t a franchise either, so if they can do it, so can you.)